What is a Vibratome (Vibrating Microtome)?

 - Yes.
 Vibratomes are widely used to cut live, unfixed brain, heart, lung, liver slices for electrophysiology, imaging, and culture.
 Their low-vibration motion helps preserve synaptic and structural integrity during slicing.

-- Do I need to fix tissue before slicing with a vibratome?
+- Do I need to fix tissue before slicing with a vibratome or vibrating microtome?

 - No. Vibratomes are designed to cut both fixed and fresh tissue.
 For soft tissues like brain or liver, slicing without fixation is common in live experiments.
 For histological staining, fixed tissues may be preferred.